London Visit - The London Eye, March 2002 - page 1

 exhilarating experience and definitely worth the money (and

 queuing).
-We also shot some video, see our video clips page.
+We also shot some video.

 |